-The projected first full year that The Village at Chickamauga II Apartments will be placed in service as a new construction property, is mid to late 2020.
-The first full year of occupancy is forecasted to be in 2021.
-Note: The 2018 GA QAP states that "owners of projects receiving credits in the 2018 round must place all buildings in the project in service by December 31, 2020".
+The projected first full year that The Village at Chickamauga II Apartments will be placed in service as a new construction property, is mid to late 2021.
+Note: The 2019 GA QAP states that "owners of projects receiving credits in the 2019 round must place all buildings in the project in service by December 31, 2021".